Case Study: The Sanctuary – Battersea, London

 All hinges and concealed bolts in dark bronze effect finish to match handle

-16mm and 24mm double glazed units gas filled
+16mm and 24mm insulated glass units gas filled

 Clement EB24 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced entirely from recycled steel source material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.